pranav456/React-practice/README.md

     Client side routing - on the client side only component is changed, not the entire page.
 This can also be called SPA(Single page Application)
     Server side routing - request is made to server to serve the HTML

+- Class Based Components

+  - Whenever a class based component is called, a class is instantiated.
+When an instance of a class is   created,  a constructor is called.

+  - First constructor is called and then render method is called.
+  - react batches all the render phases